nachocaru/xaprb.com/content/blog/2006-08-03-a-little-known-way-to-cause-a-database-deadlock.md

 Finally, notice how Transaction 2&#8242;s waited-for lock is trying to lock the gap before the record, with intention to insert.
 That's what finally caused the deadlock.

 If you're having a hard time "noticing" the "obvious" things I'm pointing out in that cryptic mess, read on.
-There is hope&#8230;
+There is hope...

 ### Everything is better with innotop